Project sector: Operation and Maintenance (O&M)

-During field visit on 12 October, dye test was performed at suspicious areas.
-Also sampling from he surface of the rock with corrosion problem were conducted to make assessment of efficiency of past operations.
-Some sinkholes were visited such as S1 sinkhole during this series of site inspection
+During a field visit on 12 October, a dye test was performed at suspicious areas.
+Also sampling from the surface of the rock with corrosion problem were conducted to make an assessment of the efficiency of past operations.
+Some sinkholes were visited such as the S1 sinkhole during this series of site inspection

-On 28th of November, the last field visit was conducted to investigate the suspicious leakage points which had not been visited before.
+On the 28th of November, the last field visit was conducted to investigate the suspicious leakage points which had not been visited before.
 The diversion Tunnel 01 is one of the major leakage points.
-At high water levels, when the tunnel were 3 meters below the water surface, vertices were formed which indicated suction of water into the tunnel and depth of lake.
-During several visits, by entering in to inside of tunnel and observing cracks on the walls of the tunnel and debris inside the holes clearly revealed that water leakage from the body of the tunnel was happened.
-Since the tunnel was drilled by explosion, the crack and holes became wider and the corrosion of stones has increased during these years.
+At high water levels, when the tunnel was 3 meters below the water surface, vertices were formed which indicated suction of water into the tunnel and depth of the lake.
+During several visits, by entering into the inside of the tunnel and observing cracks on the walls of the tunnel and debris inside the holes clearly revealed that water leakage from the body of the tunnel has happened.
+Since the tunnel was drilled by the explosion, the crack and holes became wider and the corrosion of stones has increased during these years.

 Vertices formed on above the Tunnel 01, visiting inside of the tunnel

-The diversion tunnel 01 as the main leakage point were monitored several times by S.A.S.
-The results of site visits indicated that presence of numerous cracks on the walls of tunnel and using explosion procedure to create this tunnel led to widening and increasing these holes and water leakage at this tunnel.
-Presence of caverns and boreholes on the way of this tunnel to the Joint LP showed that digging of this tunnel could have a large impact on the intensification of the problem.
+The diversion tunnel 01 as the main leakage point was monitored several times by S.A.S.
+The results of site visits indicated that the presence of numerous cracks on the walls of the tunnel and using explosion procedures to create this tunnel led to widening and increasing these holes and water leakage at this tunnel.
+The presence of caverns and boreholes on the way of this tunnel to the Joint LP showed that digging of this tunnel could have a large impact on the intensification of the problem.

 Schematic location of diversion tunnel 01 and its connection to Joint LP